BoyBaykiller/IDKEngine/Readme.md

 The implementation discussed so far is functional but requires four sorts per recursion.
 Once per axis and one more to partition the primitives.
 As it turns out, this can be algorithmically improved: It's enough to globally sort only once per axis before recursion starts and use a fast stable partition ([`std::stable_partition`](https://en.cppreference.com/w/cpp/algorithm/stable_partition.html)) during recursion to keep things correct.
 This provides a significant reduction in build time.
 This insight comes from [Bonsai: Rapid Bounding Volume Hierarchy
 Generation using Mini Trees](https://jcgt.org/published/0004/03/02/paper-lowres.pdf).

-The method maintains three primitive-arrays, one per axis.
-Each array is initialized to hold primitive references which are sorted by their primitive position along the axis - as required by SweepSAH.
+The method maintains three arrays, one per axis.
+Each array is initialized to hold primitive references which get sorted by their primitive position along the axis - as required by SweepSAH.
 It's a good idea to use references to save memory:
 ```cs
 for (int axis = 0; axis < 3; axis++)
 {